julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 - This water is for **external or ritual use only** unless you're working with food-safe, properly identified herbs.
 - St. John’s Wort can cause **sun sensitivity** when taken internally.
 Be cautious when handling fresh flowers in strong sunlight.

 ---

+## Make St. John's Wort Sun Water Safe for Drinking:

+- use spring water, rainwater that you’re sure is clean, or boiled/cooled water

+- only speak or chant your intention, rather than placing inked paper or talismans inside

+- use edible, food-safe St. John’s Wort (in small amounts)

+- use glass jars, not metal or plastic which could leach under sunlight

+- strain the herb out immediately after infusion to avoid bacterial growth

+---

+## Caution with St. John’s Wort:
+- St. John’s Wort can interact with medications, increase sun sensitivity, and affect mood or liver enzymes.

+- Small amounts (like one or two fresh blossoms steeped for a few hours) in a tea or water infusion are usually safe for most healthy adults, but it’s always good to check with an herbalist or doctor.

+- Avoid drinking sun-exposed water that’s been left out too long (over 6–8 hours), especially in hot climates.

+---